The Year was 1975.

 These lucky women receive the gift of love.

-And this is the state of birth in 2017.
+And this is the state of birth in 2020.
 Without a Golden Ticket, you get the standardised care.
-The luck of the draw, You do what you are told and don't ask questions.
+The luck of the draw, You do what you are told and don't ask questions (becauses, chances are, you do not know the questions).
 As long as you emerge with a live baby at the other side, it is all good.
 No honour.
 No 'rite of passage'.
 No autonomy.

-Your Voice strong.
+The sharing of positive birth stories is a HUGE component of changing the narrative around birth.
+Your Voice is strong.
 You have Knowledge and the Power to share it.
 In sharing, you initiate the change.

 You are the One that can make a difference to your sisters, your daughters, your nieces, your friends.